Structured Data Classification

 You can also use your own validation set

-instead of splitting it from the training data with validation_data
+instead of splitting it from the training data with validation_data.

 split = 500